quat1024/incorporeal-2-forge/rhodo redesign work.md

   * This is harder than it sounds.
 What goes in that supplier<rhodofunnelable> when its, say, a tile entity.
 * An alternative is making some kind of "interface" block that the funnels can bind to, and it does the more fancy funnelable checks..
 Dunno actually
   * Realy not as nice though.

+## code cleanup

+Merge OpcodeCardItem and ConditionCardItem, they're now both items that take a cell/op tile pair and do something with either.
+I can just call methods on the op tile to do things with it, like set the comparator output level.